sindresorhus/pure/readme.md

 ### I am stuck in a shell loop in my terminal that ask me to authenticate.
 What should I do ?

 [This is a known issue](https://github.com/sindresorhus/pure/issues/76).
-Using `git pull` when you get the username prompt should help you to break the loop by giving you a real prompt for this.
+Using `git pull` when you get the username prompt should help you to break the loop by giving you a real prompt for this. **[This has been fixed in git 2.3](https://github.com/sindresorhus/pure/commit/f43ab97e1cf4a276b7a6e33eac055ee16610be15)**

 ## License